Mikkomario/Utopia-Scala/Vault-Coder/README.md

 See the required document structure below.

 Once you have created a specification document, run the application using the following command line command:
-`java -jar Vault-Coder.jar <input file path> <output directory path>`
+`java -jar Vault-Coder.jar <common path> <input file path> <output directory path>`
+- The `<common path>` argument specifies the path (beginning) that is common for both the input and the output
 - The `<input file path>` argument should point towards your specification .json file or to a directory that holds such files.
-This parameter defaults to a directory called "input" within the directory from which you run this application.
+This should be a relative path after the `<common path>`.
+If empty, `<common path>` is used.
+  If both are empty, `./input` is used.
-- The `<output directory path>` argument defaults to a directory named "output" within the directory from which you run this application.
-If the output directory doesn't exist, one will be created.
+- The `<output directory path>` argument specifies a path to where the generated code will be stored.
+  - Defaults to `<common path>/output` or `./output` depending on whether the <common path> has been specified.
+  - If the target directory doesn't exist, it will be created

 The program will inform you if there were any problems during input file processing or during output write operations.